Freeboard/freeboard/README.md

 ### How to Use

 Freeboard can be run entirely from a local hard drive.
 Simply download/clone the repository and open index.html.
-You may run into issues with CORS when accessing JSON based APIs if you load from your local hard-drive in this case you can switch to using JSONP or load index.html and run from a local or remote web server.
+When using Chrome, you may run into issues with CORS when accessing JSON based APIs if you load from your local hard-drive— in this case you can switch to using JSONP or load index.html and run from a local or remote web server.

 ### Building Plugins